gregpalmr/dremio-example-nodejs-jdbc-app/README.md

     Add a new space in Dremio

+### b.
+Add a new Dremio space

-- Click on the "Add Space" button to create a new space (folder)
+     Click on the "Add Space" button to create a new space (folder)

-- Name the new space "NYC-Taxi" and click on the "Save" button.
+     Name the new space "NYC-Taxi" and click on the "Save" button.

-# Add the sample data sources in Dremio
+### c.
+Add the sample data sources in Dremio

-- Click on the "Add Sample Source" button to add "NYC-taxi-trips" sample data.
+     Click on the "Add Sample Source" button to add "NYC-taxi-trips" sample data.
 This data set contains over a billion rows of NYC Taxi ride data from 2009 to 2015.

 - Click on the "Samples" link under the "Sources" section on the left.